New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 Still from 3D film about Digital Earth Chinese Science Academy, Beijing.

-After we watched the film, we met with Professor Li who was head of DBAR’s Big Data working group.
+After we watched the film, we met with Professor Li, head of DBAR’s Big Data working group.
 He introduced their methodology, which we quickly learned was developed in consultation with former US vice president, Al Gore.
-The name of the Institute was directly inspired by Gore’s 1998 speech in which he made a claim for a “‘Digital Earth’: a multi-resolution, three-dimensional virtual representation of the planet into which vast quantities of geo-referenced data can be embedded.”6 Li continued describing to us how many contemporary problems surrounding the climate crisis can be summed up as being issues of communication: communication of scientific knowledge around how the earth is changing; between “facts” and our understanding; and structurally, the communication between technical providers and decision makers, with the growing need for bureaucratic departments being able to communicate with each other.
+The name of the Institute was directly inspired by Gore’s 1998 speech in which he made a claim for a “‘Digital Earth’: a multi-resolution, three-dimensional virtual representation of the planet into which vast quantities of geo-referenced data can be embedded.”6 Li continued by describing to us how many contemporary problems surrounding the climate crisis can be summed up as issues of communication: communication of scientific knowledge around how the earth is changing; discrepancies between “facts” and our understanding; and structurally, the communication between technical providers and decision makers, with the growing need for bureaucratic departments to be able to communicate with each other.
 “Digital Earth is another way to understand the world.
 Everything can be changed into data, to simulate precisely and to try and understand what the problems are that our society faces.”7

 The cinema theater at the campus of The Institute for Remote Sensing and Digital Earth Chinese Science Academy, Beijing.